Installing Central on DigitalOcean#

 Note

 EMAIL_IGNORE_TLS should generally be set to false.
-EMAIL_SECURE should generally be set to true if you use port 465 and set to false for other ports.
+EMAIL_SECURE should be set to true if you use port 465 and set to false for other ports.

 2. Build and restart the service container.

-Using a Custom Database Server#
+Using a Custom Database Server

 Warning